aiman-al-masoud/deixiscript/docs/notes/notes.md

 # 2023/03/25 TODO

+Context shortcut to most common lexemes

 Both or just one?:
 * when a lexeme is first created, a referent is created too
 * when a wrapper is created any new lexeme pointing to it is created and wrapper is set as referent.

-Context shortcut to most common lexemes
+getProto, proto, concepts, heirlooms, isConcept, setAlias should go away from Lexeme.
+They should be replaced with referent:Wrapper on Lexeme.